Skip James: Later recordings, 1964–1969

 Despite poor health, James recorded several LPs from 1964 to 1969, mostly revisiting his 1931 sides, traditional music, and spirituals, but also including a handful of newly written blues meditating on his illness and convalescence.
 These five prolific years have not been thoroughly documented: recordings, outtakes, and interviews not released on James's LPs (which have been repeatedly cannibalized and reissued) are scattered among many compilations released by small labels.
-Previously unreleased performances continue to be found and released but have been left largely unexplained, sometimes hours' worth at a time.
 Original recordings and reissues are listed below.